-Skin picking – also referred to as Dermatillomania or Excoritation Disorder—has been classified as a distinct disorder under the umbrella term of “body-focused repetitive disorders” (BFRBs), as have the other disorders listed here (APA, 2013).
+Skin picking—also referred to as dermatillomania or excoriation disorder—has been classified as a distinct disorder under the umbrella term of “body-focused repetitive disorders” (BFRBs), as has trichotillomania (APA, 2013).
 Literally, dermatillomania means “skin-picking obsession.”

 Dermatillomania involves intentional or even automated, repetitive scratching, plucking, and squeezing of skin blemishes (as well as healthy skin), scabs, or insect bites, which can result in noticeable injury (Wilhelm et al., 1999).